Loading your recommendations…

 This boxy monolithic modern building on Main St. was a Liggett & Myers factory.
 But prior to that, the site was the location of Fairview, the home of the Duke family patriarch, Washington Duke.
 Duke's home was demolished to make way for an office building in the 1930s.
 Then, in 1946, that building was lifted off its foundation and rolled across the street to its current location.
 The Chesterfield was built in its stead

-The Chesterfield is now owned by Wexford Science + Technology, which will be renovating the building into life science and technology labs and offices.
+The Chesterfield is now owned by Wexford Science + Technology, which has renovated the building into state-of-the-art life science and technology labs and offices.
 Read more in Preservation Durham's booklet or on Open Durham.